JuanitaCathy/RxQuery.AI/README.md

 ## 🎯 What is RxQuery?

-RxQuery is an intelligent, AI-powered drug information finder and medicine assistant (think of a pharmacy?) that provides instant, reliable drug consultation through an intuitive interface.
+RxQuery is an intelligent, AI-powered drug information finder and medicine assistant (think of a pharmacy simulator?) that provides instant, reliable drug consultation through an intuitive interface.
 Think pharmacy AI with specialized medical knowledge.
-You ask your Query and RxQuery answers.
+It's deeply integrated with MindsDB's Knowledge Bases, Agents, AI Tables, and Evaluation Tools, for reliable drug insights powered by semantic search and LLM Agents!

-( note: please consult actual doctors, thanks :) )
+⚠️ Note: RxQuery.AI is not a substitute for professional medical advice.
+Please consult actual doctors, thanks :)

 ### ✨ Key Features
+**General Purpose Assistant**: RxAssistant (via AI Table) **AI Agents:**
 - 🔍 **Drug Classification** - Instantly classify medications (Antibiotic, Analgesic, etc.)
 - 💊 **Smart Recommendations** - Get personalized drug suggestions based on symptoms
 - ⚠️ **Side Effects Checker** - Comprehensive side effects analysis
-- 🛡️ **Allergy-Safe Search** - Find safe alternatives for patients with allergies
+- 🛡️ **Allergy-Safe Search** - Find safe alternatives for patients with allergies **Command based input**:
+- ⌨️ **Command-based Interaction** - Use simple slash commands like /classify, /recommend, etc.
+- 🎙️ **Voice Interaction** - Talk to RxQuery for hands-free health queries
 - 🎨 **Beautiful UI/UX** - Chat-based interface with real-time updates

 ### 🛠️ MindsDB Deep Dive~
-upcominggg
+RxQuery leverages MindsDB's advanced AI capabilities, especially:
+- 📚 Knowledge Bases → Drug databases and symptom mappings to help agents answer accurately

+- 🧠 Agents → Modular AI agents like:

+`classify_agent, recommend_agent, side_effects_agent, allergy_agent, history_agent`

+- 💾 AI Tables → `rx_assistant` that we use for general queries uses Mindsdb Table ( Power of AI by abstracting AI models as Generative AI Tables.)

+### Evaluation via Groq

+To benchmark agent speed and consistency, we also experimented with Groq for lightning-fast transformer inference.
+This gave insights into model!

+### Editor Code Included

+For reference and reproducibility, we’ve also included our MindsDB SQL/Editor code (used to create agents, AI tables, and knowledge bases) in this repository.
+You’ll find exact prompts, configurations, and MindsDB commands to recreate or extend the project.

 ## 🚀 Quick Start